 #3 Prune the Right Trees at the Right Time

-Lastly, the biggest mistakes you can make when taking on a landscape pruning job is to trim the wrong trees, palms, and plants at the wrong time of the year.
+Lastly, the biggest mistake you can make when taking on a landscape pruning job is to trim the wrong trees, palms, and plants at the wrong time of the year.
 Different varieties of trees and plants are going to react differently when being pruned.
-For example, pruning delicate items such as roses in the middle of summer will make them open to being sunburnt, but they are less prone to burning when being pruned in the winter time like they are supposed to be.
+For example, pruning delicate items such as roses in the middle of summer will make them open to being sunburnt, but they are less prone to burning when being pruned in the wintertime like they are supposed to be.

 During this time of year (summer) we recommend that you do minimal pruning on things, except those that need it.
 This is, however, the best time of year to get all your palms trimmed up and ready for the growing season.
-We also recommend that you have a professional come out and look at your property prior to our heavy summer winds that we are so prone to.
+We also recommend that you have a professional come out and look at your property prior to the heavy summer winds that we are so prone to.